Kitaev model in regular hyperbolic tilings: Closed surfaces and Aharonov-Bohm fluxes

 \section{Closed surfaces and Aharonov-Bohm fluxes}

 To determine the phase diagram of the Kitaev model on a given $\{p,3\}$ tiling, we performed exact diagonalizations (ED) of the Hamiltonian \eqref{eq:ham_Majo} in the ground-state sector(s) given by the condition \eqref{eq:fluxmin}.
-To limit finite-size effects effects, for a fixed $p$, we considered the cluster with the largest number of exact moments of its adjacency matrix (as compared to the infinite tiling)~\cite{Mosseri23} in the list of trivalent graphs with up to $N_{\rm v}=10000$ vertices (see Ref.~\cite{Conder06}).
+To limit finite-size effects, for a fixed $p$, we considered the cluster with the largest number of exact moments of its adjacency matrix (as compared to the infinite tiling)~\cite{Mosseri23} in the list of trivalent graphs with up to $N_{\rm v}=10 000$ vertices (see Ref.~\cite{Conder06}).
 Each cluster corresponds to a closed surface (with periodic boundary conditions) of genus $g=1+\frac{p-6}{4p}N_{\rm v}$ so that no boundary effects are present.
 Consequently, the results depend not only on the flux $\phi_n$ in each plaquette ($w_n={\rm e}^{{\rm i} \phi_n}$) but also on the AB fluxes in each noncontractible loop.
-Once these quantities are fixed, the spectrum of the original spin Hamiltonian is ultimately found by selecting the physical states from the extended Majorana fermion Hamiltonian.
-Moreover, this spectrum is also sensitive to finite-size effects which must be analyzed carefully (see Refs.~\cite{Stegmaier22,Mosseri25} for related discussions).
+Once these quantities are fixed, the spectrum of the original spin Hamiltonian is ultimately found by selecting the physical states from the extended Majorana fermion Hamiltonian~\cite{Pedrocchi11}.
+For sufficiently large system sizes, the spectrum becomes dense and this projection step is not important to determine the actual value of the gap.
+For the clusters studied here, the estimated error is smaller than a few percents.
+Moreover, this spectrum is also sensitive to finite-size effects, which must be analyzed carefully (see Refs.~\cite{Stegmaier22,Mosseri25} for related discussions).

 For a given tiling on a closed surface, the exact fermion gap $\Delta_{\rm f}$ defined as the smallest nonnegative (physical) eigenvalue of the matrix ${\rm i}A$, is obtained by minimizing over all possible AB fluxes.
 In practice, computing the fermion gap is impossible because of the large number AB fluxes to be sampled ($g$ grows as $N_{\rm v}$).
 Therefore, for a given gauge choice [fixing both local ($w_n$) and nonlocal (AB) fluxes], one can only obtain an upper bound for the fermion gap.